JarbasHiveMind/HiveMind-community-docs/docs/15_nested.md

 It is important to note that as soon as a Hive is decoupled, such as when  Mom and Dad split their Hives, they become their own independent Masters again.

-This hierarchical organization, with clusters nested within a Master Hive, provides a scalable and efficient framework for controlling AI instances and devices.
+This hierarchical organization, with clusters nested within a Master Hive, provides a scalable and efficient framework

 ## Permissions